djscheuf/FTDNA_Coding_Task/docs/Designs.md

     * However, since it is a bigger model, Cache invalidation and re-initialization is rather expensive compared to just the list of samples.

 ####Keys
 Since the objects for this project are not stored in a database, and instead are loaded from files, I have elecected to turn off the Key Generation feature.
 This allows the ids specified in the files to be maintained.

 Where this project to be moved ontop of aan actual database, I would recommend turning key generation back on, and would adjust the data loading functionality.

+##Client
+The client is actually very simple.
+All the work could be done thru a single component.
+However in this case I thought it would be nice to create a second component to handle creating new samples.

+###Sample-List.Component
+As per the name this handle the sample lists.
+Since I initially had trouble with the HTTP Get call to the server, I have elected to allow for either local or remote data loading.
+I beleive the data loading could be done in the ngOnInit call, but I am hesitant to remove the nice-to-have of local data testing, without the http overhead.

+###SampleUserFilterPipe
+I thought about having only a single pipe and a single search box, but I realized this would lead to less accurate results, and generally messy code.
+So I decided to split it in two.
+One filter for Users which fed into a second for Statuses, or vice versa.

+After this decision was reached the pipes because simple to implement, with the only additional detail being taht the User Pipe filter for a partial match in either firstName or lastName in the sample.

+###SampleStatusFilterPipe
+This pipe is a fairly basic pipe.
+Give it a list of Samples and it will return the filter for partial matches in status.
+This partial matching, while potentially a performance hit, allows for a kinder UX overall.
+And in testing it has proved to be a negligable performance hit for the given data-set.

+###Local or Remote Data
+For testing purposes, I provided a local data option.
+I will likely turn this button off in the final product, but it was useful for testing the pipes while the HTTP requests were buggy.

+Naturally the remote data is the core of this project, but required the Server to manually edit it's headers to allow both Client and Server to co-operate on a single computer.
+This is messy and a little dangerous in my opinion, but given the constraints I chose to go for working code, rather than tackle a Network issue.